Skip to main content

 How many students are assigned to a room in Seventh College apartments?

-Information on housing plans for the 2022-2023 academic year, please visit HDH Housing for Incoming Undergraduates.
+Please visit HDH Housing for Incoming Undergraduates.

 How does roommate selection occur?

-Students who complete their housing contract by the stated deadline may submit roommate requests during the summer.
+Continuing students who complete their housing contract by the stated deadline may submit roommate requests during the summer.
 Roommate requests require students to form groups through mutual invitations (all individuals in the group must accept the roommate request invitation).
 While Housing tries to honor roommate requests, they are not guaranteed.
 If you do not submit a roommate request, roommate matches will be determined by your responses to the housing preferences form.
 Please note that Seventh College Residence Life does not assign any of the initial room placements.

 Students are encouraged to routinely check their UC San Diego email address for housing information throughout the summer.